adixon/ca.civicrm.contributionrecur/README.md

 If you want to modify that behaviour per contribution page (e.g. for a specific contribution page enable that functionality or disable it from a default on), you can do that on the extension-provided "Recurring" tab per contribution page.

+## Default the "recurring payment" checkbox to checked

+As an option, for (all) contribution pages that offer a recurring option - default the checkbox to checked, but allow contributors to uncheck the box.

+If you want to modify that behaviour per contribution page (e.g. for a specific contribution page enable that functionality or disable it from a default on), you can do that on the extension-provided "Recurring" tab per contribution page.

 ## Provide a js-based recurring/non-recurring switcher ##

 A simple header block that enables/disables the recurring checkbox.
 Both a global configuration and a per-contribution-page override option.
 The contribution page needs to have recurring enabled, and you need to use a price set to match the hard-coded classes in the js here: https://github.com/adixon/ca.civicrm.contributionrecur/blob/master/js/donation.js